 Contact time (lecture, tutorials, seminar etc.) 21 h; self-study: 159 h

 Contact hours (per week in semester): 2

 Methods and duration of examination:

-- 40 % of the final grade: a presentation on a meeting January 10, 2019 (room and time to be announced).
+- 40 % of the final grade: Presentation on a meeting January 10, 2019 (room and time to be announced).

 - Both tasks can be done in groups of two students.